opensearch-project/documentation-website/_security/configuration/configuration.md

 ## Next steps

-To learn about configuring supported authentication backends, see specific documentation for each type in the [Authentication backends]({{site.url}}{{site.baseurl}}/security/authentication-backends/) documentation.
+To learn about configuring supported authentication backends, see the relevant topic for each type in the [Authentication backends]({{site.url}}{{site.baseurl}}/security/authentication-backends/) documentation.

 <!--- Remvoving Kerberos documentation until issue #907 is resolved.
 ### Kerberos